sarah-byrne/CV/README.md

 ### Employment History
 #### 1996 - present: &nbsp; John Lewis Partnership
 Some people are surprised by 22 years in 1 company but anyone who has worked at John Lewis won't be.
 I've enjoyed job satisfaction from roles in a variety of technology and business areas and, being a Partner, have felt a great sense of belonging, ownership, responsibility and pride.
+Plus, after 25 years, I'll get a 6 month holiday!

 ##### Web development
 ...